mxiuwang/git-practice/Scenario_1/readme.md

     <details>
     <summary>Commit Diagram</summary>

-    Below are the commit diagrams for your local repo, remote `my-fork`, and remote `origin`. `A` and `B` represent existing commits in this project, while `C` or later letters (in future diagrams) represent new changes a user introduces.
+    Below are the commit diagrams for our `local repo`, remote `my-fork`, and remote `origin`. `A` and `B` represent existing commits in this project, while `C` or later letters (in future diagrams) represent new changes a user introduces.

+    It is helpful to understand the concept of "remote" and "local" repos, as well as "branching".
+Further explanations can be found in the main `README.md`.

-    Currently, the local repo, `my-fork` and `origin` all point to the same commit (the existing content in the repo).
+    Currently, the `local repo`, `my-fork` and `origin` all point to the same commit (the existing content in the repo).
     ```
     Our local repo: